 Since January 2011, Dr. Brughera has been CEO of Lediant Biosciences SpA and has held several positions for the Sigma-Tau Group, including CEO and Global Head of Sigma Tau Rare Disease, President of Sigma-Tau Research and President of Sigma-Tau Pharmaceuticals.
 He drove the commercial revival of a lead oncology product line resulting in its successful sale for a total of around \$900M.
 He also successfully out-licensed the Defibrotide US rights to Jazz Pharmaceuticals.
 From 2004 to 2010, Dr. Brughera served as the Vice President of Preclinical Development at Nerviano Medical Sciences (NMS), a pharmaceutical oncology-focused integrated discovery and development company.
 He also served as the Managing Director at Accelera, an independent contract research organization with the NMS Group.
 From 1999 to 2004, Dr. Brughera held several senior level positions in the areas of research and development with Pharmacia and Pfizer.
 Prior to 1999, he held various positions at Pharmacia & Upjohn and Farmitalia Carlo Erba SpA, an Italian pharmaceutical company.
-He currently serves on the Board of Solgenix and Lee's Pharmaceutical and until early 2014 was a member of the Board of Gentium SpA.
-Dr. Brughera earned his degree in veterinary medicine from the University of Milan and is a European Registered Toxicologist Mr. Brughera has wide-spread experience and knowledge of pharmaceutical drug development in international companies.
+He currently serves on the Board of Exelead and Naicons and previously was Board member of Soligenix, Lee's Pharmaceuticals and Gentium.

+Dr. Brughera earned his degree in veterinary medicine from the University of Milan and is a European Registered Toxicologist.
+Dr. Brughera has wide-spread experience and knowledge of pharmaceutical drug development in international companies.
 His knowledge in particular, of clinical drug development in Europe, deepens the Board's collective qualifications, skills and experience.